Permanent Population Committee: Population policy

 Population policy forms a large umbrella policy covering all programs and activities directly and indirectly influencing population variables.

 Population policy focuses on premises and constants based on society’s culture and values.

 Bases of population policy

-The Qatari population policy is based on the provisions of Sharia (Islamic law), the Qatari Constitution, heritage and societal values derived from the original national Qatari heritage as well as statements by Sheikh Hamad bin Khalifa Al Thani, the Emir of Qatar, in various fields linked to the welfare and empowerment of the Qatari national in different domains.
+The Qatari population policy is based on the provisions of Sharia (Islamic law), the Qatari Constitution, heritage and societal values derived from the original national Qatari heritage as well as statements by Sheikh Hamad bin Khalifa Al Thani, Emir of Qatar, in various fields linked to the welfare and empowerment of the Qatari national in different domains.

 Population policy objectives

-Population policy objectives aim at striking a balance in the State of Qatar between population and economic, social and environmental resources, family development and coherence, women’s empowerment, consolidation of gender values of justice, development of reproductive health so as to secure provision of family and child health services, stressing the need for continued action for the attainment of safe motherhood and sound childhood programs, population protection from the effects of deterioration of the environment surrounding it as well as from unsustainable and unjust production and consumption patterns.
+Population policy objectives aim at striking a balance in Qatar between population and economic, social and environmental resources, family development and coherence, women’s empowerment, consolidation of gender values of justice, development of reproductive health so as to secure provision of family and child health services, stressing the need for continued action for the attainment of safe motherhood and sound childhood programs, population protection from the effects of deterioration of the environment surrounding it as well as from unsustainable and unjust production and consumption patterns.